Knocking at Europe's door yet on the threshold of Asia,

 Generations in Turkey grew up with the fabulous voice

-and around 200 compositions of the classical Turkish
+and hundreds of compositions of the classical Turkish

 music performer

-Zeki Muren, who dared to sing with a
+Zeki Muren, who was brave enough to sing with

 Turkey.
-Turks called their first Golden Record awarded
+Turkish people called their first golden record

-artist "the sun of art', never openly referring to him
+awarded artist "The sun of Art', never openly referring

-as ‘gay' but rather as ‘extraordinary.'
-Muren was not
+to him as ‘gay' but rather as "extraordinary artist” and

-the only one with different sexual tendencies and was
+one with different sexual tendencies and was followed by

 Bulent Ersoy, whose approved talent in the